Please follow current Alameda County Covid guidelines.

-Upon entering the park, you pass by the historic nursery Display Garden (1934), now filled with over 400 roses and other flowering trees and shrubs.
+Upon entering the park, you pass by the historic nursery Display Garden (1934) on the right, now filled with over 400 roses and other flowering trees and shrubs.
 From 1934 to 1970, the garden enchanted visitors.
 Thousands of flowering bulbs filled the beds for the annual spring shows.
 During the rest of the year, the beds held the roses, shrubs, and trees that filled the pages of the catalogs.
+Each year new plants were planted that represented the latest catalog choices.

 Today, the display garden holds historic roses and blooming shrubs and trees, some of which were planted when the nursery was still in business.